-ב״ה Parshah Mishpatim in a Nutshell (Exodus 21:1-24:18) Following the revelation at Sinai, G-d legislates a series of laws for the people of Israel.
+ב״ה Parshas Mishpatim in a Nutshell (Exodus 21:1-24:18 ) Following the revelation at Sinai, G-d legislates a series of laws for the people of Israel.
 These include the laws of the indentured servant; the penalties for murder, kidnapping, assault and theft; civil laws pertaining to redress of damages, the granting of loans and the responsibilities of the "Four Guardians"; and the rules governing the conduct of justice by courts of law.
 Also included are laws warning against mistreatment of foreigners; the observance of the seasonal festivals, and the agricultural gifts that are to be brought to the Holy Temple in Jerusalem; the prohibition against cooking meat with milk; and the mitzvah of prayer.
-Altogether, the Parshah of Mishpatim contains 53 mitzvot-23 imperative commandments and 30 prohibitions.
-G-d promises to bring the people of Israel to the Holy Land, and warns them against assuming the pagan ways of its current inhabitants.
-The people of Israel proclaim, "We will do and we will hear all that G-d commands us."
-Leaving Aaron and Hur in charge in the Israelite camp, Moses ascends Mount Sinai and remains there for 40 days and 40 nights to receive the Torah from G-d.
-This week's Torah reading also includes Parshas Shekalim (Exodus 30:11-16), which speaks of the half-shekel each Jew contributed to the Sanctuary. ❖ Thank You to: Yossi Lebovic for reading the Torah, and to our Kiddush and Security Volunteers Kiddush This week's kiddush is sponsored by the Betesh Family in honor of Shua's birthday.
+Altogether, the Parshah of Mishpatim contains 53 mitzvot - 23 imperative commandments and 30 prohibitions.
+G-d promises to bring the people of Israel to the Holy Land, and warns them against assuming the pagan ways of its current inhabitants. (continued next column) Many think of Judaism as a synagogue religion, a faith which requires us to go to a holy place, the synagogue - on holy days, Shabbos and holidays, and watch holy people, the Rabbi and the cantor, say holy prayers.
+The very opposite is true.
+The bulk of the Talmud and the Shulchan Aruch, the Code of Jewish Law, has nothing to do with synagogue worship.
+Instead, it deals with living Jewishly in our everyday lives, conducting ourselves according to G-d's will within the down-to-earth realities that we confront at home, in our workplaces, and in our relations with others. -- The Rebbe The people of Israel proclaim, "We will do and we will hear all that G-d commands us."
+Leaving Aaron and Hur in charge in the Israelite camp, Moses ascends Mount Sinai and remains there for forty days and forty nights to receive the Torah from G-d. ❖

-Tebillim - Psalms Join us this Shabbos morning February 22 at 8:00 am for Shabbos Mevorchim Tehillim.

-This week's Tehillim reading is dedicated for the refuah sh'laima of Shoshana Miriam bas Mindel.
+Join us this Shabbos morning February 18 at 8:00 AM for Shabbos Mevorchim Tehillim.
+This week's Tehillim reading is dedicated to a refuah sh'laima for Yoel Avrohom ben Yetta.

-Bulletin This week's Bulletin is sponsored by the Shul.

 Join us each weekday morning Mon-Fri as we delve into the mysteries of Chassidic concepts.
-5:55 am followed immediately by Shacharis.

-Eruv website: www.fairlawneruv.com Eruv Hotline: 201-254-9190.
+5:55 am, followed immediately by Shacharis.
+Eruv: www.fairlawneruv.com Eruv Hotline: 201-254-9190.

+Thank You to: The Baal Korei, and The Security Volunteers

-Halachic Zmanim Shabbos, February 22 Eastern Standard Time
+Halachic Zmanim

-Earliest Tallis5:45 AM Latest Morning Shema9:23 AM Earliest Mincha (Gedola) 12:38 PM Plag Hamincha4:34 PM Earliest Evening Shema 6:07 PM
+Shabbos, Feb 18, 2023 Eastern Standard Time Earliest Tallis.....5:50 AM Latest Morning Shema ....9:26 AM Earliest Mincha (Gedola) 12:38 PM Plag Hamincha.....4:31 PM Earliest Evening Shema ....6:03 PM

 Anshei Lubavitch Congregation

 Rabbi Levi and Leah Neubort

 Adult education: Rabbi Avrohom and Rivky Bergstein

 Youth Outreach: Rabbi Eli and Ruty Steinhauser

 Shabbos Schedule

-Erev Shabbos - Feb 21 / Shevat 26
+Erev Shabbos - Feb 17 / Shevat 26

-------------------------- -----------

-Candle Lighting .
-5:20 pm
+Candle Lighting 5:15 pm

-Mincha .
-5:25 pm
+Mincha 5:15 pm

-Shabbos Day - Feb 22 / Shevat 27
+Shabbos Day - Feb 18 / Shevat 27

-Tehillim Reading 8:0 0 am
+Tehillim Reading 8:00 am

-Shacharis9:30 am
+Shacharis 9:30 am

-Torah Reading 10:3 5 am
+Torah Reading 10:30 am

-Rabbi Neubort's Drasha 11:1 0 am

-Kiddush 12:1 0 pm
+Kiddush 12:00 pm

-Gemara (2-31 Summit) Postp oned

-Mincha 5:20 0 pm
+Mincha 5:00 pm

-Rabbi's Drasha5:4 5 pm

-Shabbos Ends6:20 0 pm

-Latest morning Shema is now 9.23 AM Be sure to
+Farbrengen 5:15 pm

-Latest morning Shema is now 9:23 AM.
+\Latest morning Shema is now 9:26 AM.
 Be sure to recite the Shema at or before that time (even if at home).

+Shabbos Ends .....6:16 pm

 Weekday Schedule (not on a holiday): Minyan

-Classos

-Maariv 9:15 pm

-Mincha 1:45 pm

-Shacharis 6:15 am
+Shacharis (Mon-Fri) 6:15 am

-Classes

-Chassidus, Mon-Fri 5:55 am

-Halachah, Mon-Fri 1:40 pm

-and at 9:25 pm

-Monday Torah Studies 7-8:00 pm

-Tuesday Talmud .9:30-10:00 pm

-Wednesday Mishna 8:30-9:15 pm

-Thursday B'Iyun .9:30-10:00 pm
+Shacharis (Sunday) 9:00 am

+Mincha (Sun-Thurs) 1:45 pm

+Maariv (Sun-Thurs) 9:15 pm

+Bulletin

+This week's Bulletin is sponsored by The Berman Law Office .

 Chassidic Masters

-Mixes & Mergers
+Mixes and Mergers

 Based on the teachings of the Lubavitcher Rebbe Courtesy of MeaningfulLife.com

 Do not cook a kid in its mother's milk.